 Following matching (Section 2.2) and filtering (Section 2.5), we generated at least one guess based on 267 individual service breaches and all 12 breach compilations.
 These breaches were made public between 2008 and 2020.
 Our analysis of 190 additional individual service breaches did not yield any compliant guesses.
-The abbreviated Table 7 later in the body of the paper and full table in our extended version [56] detail the individual service breaches that bootstrapped at least one correct guess (i.e., match in the password history database).
+The abbreviated Table 7 later in the body of the paper and full Table 14 in Appendix C detail the individual service breaches that bootstrapped at least one correct guess (i.e., match in the password history database).
 Table 8 does the same for breach compilations.